RenaShahMSFT/AzureFilesVPN/README.md

 * Replace the **FileShareHostList**.  and the **Azure Storage file endpoint** information with your own. `You can give multiple accounts separated by comma.`
 * Run the RouteSetupAndConnectToVPN.ps1 script **as ADMIN**.
+* If you have an existing mounted share, you will need to re-establish the SMB connection for VPN to take effect

 >> NOTE
 >>